datacake/python-datacake-api-examples/readme.md

 For this example we are using a public Datacake MQTT Broker.
 The connection details are as follows:

-- Host: public-mqtt-93bb.managed-mqtt.com
+- Host: 'public-mqtt-93bb.managed-mqtt.com'
-- Port: 1883 or 8883 (for TLS with CA-Signed Certificate)
+- Port: '1883' or '8883' (for TLS with CA-Signed Certificate)
-- Username: datacake
+- Username: 'datacake'
-- Password: datacake
+- Password: 'datacake'

 ### Run locally